Guybon Chesney Castell Damant: World War I and the Laurentic gold salvage

 At the outbreak of World War I, Damant was recalled from the retired list.
 He served at HMS Excellent as a staff officer until late January 1917 when the Admiralty ordered him to recover the 44 tons of gold bullion that sunk with the Laurentic off Lough Swilly on 25 January 1917.
 Using the mooring lighter, Volunteer, he and a crew of divers were successful at first and recovered four boxes of the gold.

 Then late winter gales drove them off the site for a week.
 When they returned, the found Laurentic crushed by strong currents.
 Divers, who had been working inside the wreck, now excavated vertically until they came in touch with the gold again in June and continued salvage operations.
 By the time salvage was called off in September, Damant and his team had recovered 542 bars out of a total of 3,211 that had gone down with the ship.

 In 1918, Damant was reassigned under the Naval Intelligence Division headed by Rear Admiral Reginald Hall to lead a team of covert divers to enter and remove intelligence materials from freshly sunken U-boats.
 The work took place mostly in the English Channel but took them as far afield as Scapa Flow.
-They dove upon at least fifteen different wrecks of which approximately seven provided valuable intelligence material.
+They dived on at least fifteen different wrecks, of which approximately seven provided valuable intelligence material.
 Damant's team, which later entered popular imagination as the so-called "Tin-Openers," materially contributed to the war effort.

 In 1919, Damant and his divers returned to the Laurentic salvage, now using HMS Racer as their diving support vessel.
 They continued to work on the project until 1924.
 He and his team were highly successful, recovering all but 25 bars of gold.
 To date, the salvage is the largest recovery of sunken gold by weight in history.